-Copies from values to the memory region, from index start to elements where the n^{th} element is at the address: base address + (offset + n) stride element size in bytes.
+Copies from values to the memory region, from index start to elements where the $\mathbf{n}^{th}$ element is at the address $base\ address + (offset + n) stride element size in bytes.
 Only the floats in the intersection of values and the end of the memory region are transferred.
-When an exception is thrown, no data is transferred.
+When an exception is thrown, no data is transferred.$ set(int, float, int, int)

 '''

-offset-of first float in the memory region to be set.
+offset-of first float in the memory region to be set. values-The source of the data to write.

 '''